top of page

 Note that this is a crop from the full image, which you can see on our Barnard's Loop post.
 You may also want to watch Episode 8 of Galactic Hunter to see us photograph this wide-field target using our DSLR camera attached to our motorized mount.

-I decided to take a risk, and position the bright star just on the outer edge of the frame, and, although the star itself is not visible, its powerful glow is.
+For my first image of the witch with a telescope, I decided to take a risk, and position Rigel just on the outer edge of the frame.
+Although the star itself is not visible, its powerful glow is.

 Do you love it?
 Do you hate it?
 Let us know in the comments below!